 The trail through the Poolburn Gorge is probably the most spectacular section as it passes over the Poolburn Viaduct and through two tunnels cut into the schist bluffs.
 It then opens onto the Ida Valley and to the north appears the flat-crested iconic Hawkdun Range with its scree and tussock grasslands, usually sprinkled or covered in the winter months with a coating of fresh snow.

 As you continue on the trail you enter the Maniototo Basin where the big sky, ever-changing cloud formations and distant high mountains dominate the scene.
 This is the ‘real’ Central Otago and the home of Naseby, the ‘Jewel of the Maniototo’.

 The imposing rocks and tors of the Rock and Pillar Range to the west, again covered with tussock grasslands, further add to the uniqueness of the trail.

 We highly recommend that you start or complete the trail with a train ride from Middlemarch to Dunedin through the stunning Taieri Gorge.
 It’s one of the world’s great train trips.

-We’re happy to advise you and help you plan every aspect of your bike ride.
-Don’t rush!
-You must give yourself plenty of time to see and experience all that Central Otago has to offer.
-Look at all the activities listed on our website.
+Give yourself plenty of time to see and experience all that Central Otago has to offer.
 Fascinating visits to historic goldmines, pubs and towns.
 Exciting action on varied 4-wheel drive and mountain bike tracks.
 Relaxing times fishing the rivers and dams or playing golf.
 And of course the challenge of playing curling at the indoor curling rink in Naseby which is open all year around.
 Or you can just spend time chilling out in the comfort of The Old Doctor’s Residence.